-As compared to international hotels on resorts commercial hotels primarily direct their appeal to the individual traveller most of the commercial hotels receive guests who are on business trip.
-Because of which these hotels located in important commercial or industrial centres of large town and cities.
+As compared to international hotels on resorts commercial hotels primarily direct their appeal to the individual traveller.
+Most of the commercial hotels receive guests who are on business trip.
+Because of this these hotels are located in important commercial or industrial centres of large town and cities.
 Quality foods and services are characteristics features of these hotels.